HonokaKousaka/HonokaKousaka/README.md

 If you are interested in my work or you just want to have a chat with me, please contact: reli@stu.ecnu.edu.cn / lele200303@gmail.com / ryan_watson@foxmail.com

-Simplified Chinese / Traditional Chinese / English / Japanese are okay!
+I can understand Simplified Chinese / Traditional Chinese / English / Japanese!

 For further information, please check [my academic website](https://honokakousaka.github.io/)!